 For the purposes of section 96(3) of the Code, the information required to be given to the mortgagor includes an itemised account of each deduction made from the gross amount realised on the sale to arrive at the net proceeds of sale.

+Note for this regulation:

-Note — Section 96(3) of the Code requires a credit provider that sells mortgaged goods to give the mortgagor a written notice stating the gross amount realised on the sale, the net proceeds of the sale and certain other information, including other information required by the regulations.
+Section 96(3) of the Code requires a credit provider that sells mortgaged goods to give the mortgagor a written notice stating the gross amount realised on the sale, the net proceeds of the sale and certain other information, including other information required by the regulations.

 Part 7 — Matters prescribed for the purposes of Part 7 of the Code (related sale contracts)